DanielDiBe/linux-interfaces-config/README.md

 This module is intended for use on embedded linux systems that require configuring the network interfaces and retain this configuration after system reboot.

+Currently only Debian and other /etc/network/interfaces file format compatible platforms can be managed with this module.

 ### Notes
 Promise based